openiddict/openiddict-core/README.md

 OpenIddict aims at providing a **simple and easy-to-use solution** to implement an **OpenID Connect server in any ASP.NET Core application**.

+OpenIddict is based on **[AspNet.Security.OpenIdConnect.Server (codenamed ASOS)](https://github.com/aspnet-contrib/AspNet.Security.OpenIdConnect.Server)** to control the OpenID Connect authentication flow and can be used with any membership stack, **including [ASP.NET Core Identity](https://github.com/aspnet/Identity)**.

+OpenIddict fully supports the **[code/implicit/hybrid flows](http://openid.net/specs/openid-connect-core-1_0.html)** and the **[client credentials/resource owner password grants](https://tools.ietf.org/html/rfc6749)**.
+You can also create your own custom grant types.

+Note: OpenIddict uses **[Entity Framework Core](https://github.com/aspnet/EntityFramework)** by default, but you can also provide your own store.

 ### Why an OpenID Connect server?